Writing your first model

 And voila!
 Here's the output:

-INFO: Analyzed target //simple_layer:simple_layer (0 packages loaded, 0 targets configured).
+INFO: Analyzed target //examples/simple_layer:simple_layer (0 packages loaded, 0 targets configured).

 INFO: Found 1 target...